 Cherokee Purple tomatoes can be grown at home from seed or can be purchased as potted seedling plants from a plant nursery.
 If growing from seed, purchase your tomato seeds in the winter and plant them indoors 6-8 weeks before the last frost in your area (usually this means sowing seeds indoors sometime in February-March).

 The easiest option is to buy seedling Cherokee Purple tomato plants.
 Since these tomatoes are quite popular, some specialty plant nurseries and even larger big-box garden centers sell Cherokee Purple seedling plants in the spring (usually April-June).

-Heirloom tomato plants like Cherokee Purple are heavy feeders, and can benefit from high-quality organic fertilizer.
-Start with some homemade compost (or store-bought organic compost if you don’t have homemade).
-For an extra nutrient boost, try an organic tomato fertilizer, like one of these options:
+Heirloom tomato plants like Cherokee Purple are heavy feeders and can benefit from high-quality organic fertilizer.
+Start with some homemade compost and consider trying an organic tomato fertilizer.

 Cherokee Purple tomatoes are not hard to grow, but they are also not the easiest tomato variety to grow either.
 Small, hybrid tomatoes like the Sungold tomato are generally much easier to grow.
 That said, there are a few steps you can take to make growing Cherokee Purple (and other heirlooms) as simple as possible.

 The first tip is to purchase a potted baby tomato plant instead of starting your Cherokee Purple tomatoes from seeds.
 Beginner gardeners (and many long-time tomato growers) often leave the seed-starting to the nurseries for tricky warm-season crops like tomatoes.